This Family Came Together to Give Back

 Thank YOU Stephanie and all of your family members for taking the time to give back to our service members and veterans!

-The Holiday Community Partner Program is a great way to give back to our military during the holiday season.
-In 2016 Soldiers’ Angels Holiday Community Partners donated over 13,000 stuffed stockings that were shipped to deployed service members or handed out to veterans in VA Hospitals.
-The program will return in early fall of 2017, but in the meantime, you can learn more about the Soldiers’ Angels Holiday Community Partner Program here.
+The Holiday Stockings for Heroes Program is a great way to give back to our military during the holiday season.
+In 2016 Soldiers’ Angels partners donated over 13,000 stuffed stockings that were shipped to deployed service members or handed out to veterans in VA Hospitals.
+Learn more about the Soldiers’ Angels Holiday Stockings for Heroes Program here.